 OneNote Tips & Tricks: Sharing

 OneNote Mobile includes support for Windows 10’s sharing tools.
 You can send almost anything to a OneNote Mobile notebook just by hitting the Share button in the app and selecting OneNote.
 For example, in Microsoft Edge, you can send web pages directly to OneNote.

 OneNote Tips & Tricks: Draw Even If You Don’t Have a Pen

 This isn’t specific to OneNote Mobile, but it’s important since the people using the mobile app are more likely to have touch, but not a stylus.
 Besides typing notes, you can add to your notes by writing with your finger.
 Look for the pointer finger in the Draw menu.

 OneNote Tips & Tricks: How to Preview New Features

 Microsoft’s Windows Insider Program provides new features to testers regularly.
 What if you don’t want an entire test operating system on your device, but are interested in new features for OneNote?
 A switch in the OneNote Mobile Settings area lets you turn on things Microsoft is still testing, like this new interface pictured above.

 General OneNote Tips & Tricks

-Generally speaking, there some advice that’s valid no matter which version of Microsoft Word you’re running.
+Generally speaking, there’s some advice that’s valid no matter what version of Microsoft Word you’re running.

 Like kids and teenagers that have different notebooks for each subject, Microsoft is hoping that you’ll create different notebooks for everything in your life.
 It’s the right thing to do if you’re really trying to be organized.